What is physician aid-in-dying?

-- Honesty & Transparency: Some acknowledge that assisted death already occurs, albeit in secret.
-The fact that PAD is illegal in most states prevents open discussion, in which patients and physicians could engage.
+- Honesty & transparency: Some acknowledge that assisted death already occurs, albeit in secret.
+The fact that PAD is illegal in most states prevents open discussion between patients and physicians and in public discourse.
 Legalization of PAD would promote open discussion and may promote better end-of-life care as patients and physicians could more directly address concerns and options.

 What are the arguments against physician aid-in-dying (PAD)?

 Those who argue that PAD is ethically impermissible often offer arguments such as these:

 - Sanctity of life: Religious and secular traditions upholding the sanctity of human life have historically prohibited suicide or assistance in dying.
 PAD is morally wrong because it is viewed as diminishing the sanctity of life.

 - Passive vs. Active distinction: There is an important difference between passively "letting die" and actively "killing."
 Treatment refusal or withholding treatment equates to letting die (passive) and is justifiable, whereas PAD equates to killing (active) and is not justifiable.

 - Potential for abuse: Vulnerable populations, lacking access to quality care and support, may be pushed into assisted death.
 Furthermore, assisted death may become a cost-containment strategy.
 Burdened family members and health care providers may encourage loved ones to opt for assisted death and the protections in legislation can never catch all instances of such coercion or exploitation.
 To protect against these abuses, PAD should remain illegal.